Meet a Farmer: Jesus Romero of J&E Farms

-Jesus: Our company J&E Farms is celebrating our 20th anniversary this year and my dad was the one who started it.
+Jesus: Our company J&E Farms was started by my dad.
 He started picking strawberries and when he was 18, he migrated to the U.S. from Mexico to work.
 He worked his way up the ladder as an irrigator, truck driver and did all the jobs he could.
 Finally, there was an opportunity for him to be a foreman and he took it.
 After a few years, they offered him a manager position and he did really well.
 Later on, they were looking for partners at the company and he became a partner.
 Twenty years later, here we are.
 Our business is family-operated and I’m the second generation here.
 I studied Agriculture Business at Fresno State and I graduated in 2013.
 After that, I worked for two years at another company as a strawberry field Ranch Manger and I got my experience there.
 In 2015, I started working with my dad here and now I’m the Production Manager.
 We grow raspberries, strawberries and blackberries year round.

 CA GROWN: How are you connected to Driscoll’s?